spyker77/eda/README.md

 For services that expose an API or web interface, ensure that they are served over HTTPS using SSL/TLS certificates.
 This encrypts the data in transit and helps protect against man-in-the-middle attacks.

-### 2. Adopt Kubernetes
+### 2. Adopt Kubernetes in the Cloud

-Consider adopting Kubernetes for container orchestration.
-Kubernetes offers features such as auto-scaling, rolling updates, and a robust ecosystem that can help in managing microservices deployments efficiently.
+Consider adopting a cloud-based Kubernetes service for container orchestration.
+Services like Amazon's EKS or Google's GKE offer managed Kubernetes environments that can scale easily to meet production demands.
+They provide features such as auto-scaling, rolling updates, and a robust ecosystem that can help in managing microservices deployments efficiently.

 ### 3. Service Mesh